A day of group discussion and debate on advanced web technologies for developers and browser vendors, raising funds for

 London SW1E 5JL

-Edge has no conventional talks and our audience asks no questions.
-Instead, we run highly structured debates with pre-curated questions and use tools to surface the most relevant opinions in real time.
-Our emphasis is on creating a good environment for productive debate and discussion, rather than presenting the experiences of a single speaker or unpredictable Q&A.
+Edge has no conventional talks.
+Instead, we run two types of session: highly structured panel debates with pre-curated questions, which use tools to surface the most relevant opinions in real time, and more intimate breakouts where everyone sits together and works through a topic in more depth.
+We care about creating a good environment for productive debate and discussion, rather than presenting the experiences of a single speaker or unpredictable Q&A.

-Sessions last an hour, start with a dense (maximum) 10 minute intro by an expert, and then move into debate, run by a trained moderator.
+Sessions last an hour.
 Every person present, whether in the audience or on the panel, has a chance to speak and present an opinion.

 All leftover revenue from Edge ticket sales is donated to a charity that promotes education of the next generation of engineers who will look after the web.
 For Edge London 2014, we are supporting CodeClub.